VaclavPilat/RFPS_ICONS/README.md

 ![Icon examples](docs/Examples.png)

 This repository is used for creating simple icons and other images using Python's Pillow library.
+Python 3.10 was used in development.

 ## How to run